 This course is a study of measurement, plane and space figures, and other geometric concepts.

-Credit Hours: 3 Prerequisite: MTH 102
+Credit Hours: 3 Prerequisite: MTH 102 Availability: On demand

 MTH 330 Mathematical Statistics I

 This course is an introduction to probability, distribution functions, and moment generating functions.